MapColonies/developer-portal/docs/catalog-information/query-examples.md

   </csw:Query>
 </csw:GetRecords>
 ```
-Response will contain up to 10 records (maxRecords="10") that includes product version `"4.0"` and thier ingestion date is Less than the desired date.
+Response will contain up to 10 records (maxRecords="10") that includes product version `"4.0"` and their ingestion date is Less than the desired date.

 ## Query by ***BBOX***
 ```xml